johnpeart/johnpeart.github.io/src/posts/blogpost/2013-08-23-dissertation.md

 Adam Posen was not included in the original Hix et al. (2010) dataset; he was appointed in 2009, and their dataset finishes in 2008.
 I used this dataset as a starting point for my analysis as it initially provided a simple way of understanding members' preferences but this meant Posen needed to be included in one of the three catagories.
 Ultimately, my results were unlikely to significantly change based on where Posen was classified as I was interested in individuals, so a rough classification was deemed sufficient for this paper.

 To gain this insight, I conducted a review of UK press media, including the Financial Times, BBC, Economist, and others and informally discussed the issue with Prof. Simon Hix.
-When questioned on 21 March 2013, Hix's response was “oh, definitely a dove”, and this view was shared by every news source that I viewed that mentioned Posen's time on the MPC.
+When questioned on 21 March 2013, Hix’s response was “oh, definitely a dove”, and this view was shared by every news source that I viewed that mentioned Posen’s time on the MPC.
 Some even went as far as describing him as an “arch-dove” (Chu 2011, Anonymous 2011a).

 Whilst this classification is imprecise, it is precise enough for the purposes of providing a broad direction to the rest of the paper.